Wednesday, March 9, 2011

 South Australian Trip March 2011

-In the past, we always spent our holidays north of the Tropic of Capricorn to enjoy the warmth.
+In the past, we often spent our holidays north of the Tropic of Capricorn to enjoy the warmth.
 Now, it was time to visit the Eyre and Yorke Peninsulas.

-We left home on Tuesday, 8th March, heading to the Australian Motorhome Tourist Park, located just north of Raymond Terrace.
-We experienced issues with our HF radio.
-We needed to get it fixed at Lake Macquarie Communications in Newcastle.
-Fortunately, it was just a loose connection.
+We departed from home on Tuesday, 8th March, heading to the Australian Motorhome Tourist Park, situated just north of Raymond Terrace.
+We encountered issues with our HF radio and needed to have it repaired at Lake Macquarie Communications in Newcastle.
+Luckily, it was just a loose connection.

-Wednesday, 9th March, saw us start at 09:30, heading through Maitland with a morning tea stop at Jerry's Plains, which also features a lovely free camp.
+Wednesday, 9th March, saw us start at 09:30, travelling through Maitland with a morning tea stop at Jerry's Plains, which also offers a lovely free camp.
 We had lunch at Cassilis before arriving at Mendooran for a free camp on the banks of the Castlereagh River, east of Gilgandra.

 Thursday, 10th March, we left Mendooran in light rain.
-We stopped at Warren for morning tea and to empty our toilet cassette before proceeding through Nyngan and Cobar.
-Tonight's camp was beside the Emmdale Roadhouse, about 100 kilometres east of Wilcannia.
+We stopped at Warren for morning tea and to empty our toilet cassette before continuing through Nyngan and Cobar.
+The night's camp was beside the Emmdale Roadhouse, about 100 kilometres east of Wilcannia.

-Saturday, 12th March, started at 08:30.
+Saturday, 12th March, commenced at 08:30.
 We went into Broken Hill to shop before heading to the caravan park at Peterborough to do laundry and fill the van's water tanks.

-On Monday, 14th March, with overcast skies, we set off for the drive to Streaky Bay.
-We had intended to stay at the caravan park, but it was fully booked for the following week, so we drove to Haslam and stayed at the free camp behind the jetty.
+On Monday, 14th March, under overcast skies, we set off for the drive to Streaky Bay.
+We had planned to stay at the caravan park, but it was fully booked for the following week, so we drove to Haslam and stayed at the free camp behind the jetty.

-Tuesday 15th March turned out to be a beautiful day.
-We drove to Streaky Bay, where we shopped and filled water tanks, had a coffee, then went to view Murphy's Haystacks before camping at Coodlie Park.
-We left the van here and drove to see the Talia Caves, passing a Bushtracker on the road in.
+Tuesday, 15th March turned out to be a lovely day.
+We drove to Streaky Bay, went shopping, filled our water tanks, enjoyed a coffee, and then visited Murphy's Haystacks before camping at Coodlie Park.
+We left the van there and drove to see the Talia Caves, passing a Bushtracker on the road in.
 Unfortunately, they had their UHF turned off.

-Wednesday 16th March to Sunday 20th March was spent camping at Surfleet Cove in Lincoln National Park, about 30-odd kilometres south of Port Lincoln.
+Wednesday, 16th March, to Sunday, 20th March, was spent camping at Surfleet Cove in Lincoln National Park, approximately 30-odd kilometres south of Port Lincoln.

 Even the locals were exceptionally friendly.

 Unfortunately, the weather was cool and overcast for most days, but we had a beautiful day when we drove along the "Whalers Way."
-This is private property, with a fee to obtain the key for access.
+This is private property, and a fee is required to obtain the key for access.
 The scenery was simply spectacular.

 Monday 21st March, again windy and cool, as we drove along the Eyre Peninsula into Louth Bay for a look.
 We then stopped at Tumby Bay and enjoyed morning tea by the water.
 Afterwards, we drove to Lipson Cove and took the 8-kilometre dirt road from the highway.
 Another Bushtracker was already camped here, and we introduced ourselves on our way to the campsite.
 A lovely couple with the handle of "Maitland Bushies."